The perfect blend of a crispy outer shell and a dense, fudgy inside. These peanut butter protein brownies are the best way to curb dessert cravings!

 Though you may not know it, sweet potatoes make the fudgiest protein brownie bites.

 And these peanut butter protein brownies are no exception.
-As a Certified Nutrition Coach, I use protein desserts like this to help clients enjoy what they eat while still hitting their goals (check out this high protein meal plan if you need support).
+Personally, I use protein desserts like this to help clients enjoy what they eat while still hitting their goals (check out this high protein meal plan if you need support).

 A delicate blend of indulgence and fuel, these dairy-free protein brownies are a hit as a single-serving dessert or dressed up as a party treat.